lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 Despite all the amazing Developments in IT, the bridge between Meeting and "Working" or "Shopping," "Learning," or any other online Activity is not made.

-We encourage you to use Lowcoder and the first fully Lowcode Meeting App Generator in it, to create completely new and useful experiences for your App Users and Customers.
+We encourage you to use OpenFlower and the first fully Lowcode Meeting App Generator in it, to create completely new and useful experiences for your App Users and Customers.

 * Face-to-face online Support
 * Social Shopping - but together